 Historic properties that are demolished or whose architectural integrity has been sufficiently altered are irreversibly and irretrievably lost.
 In the face of rapid redevelopment in our city, we are turning our activism toward protecting the fragile historic character that enlivens our community.

-Mission Statement as described in the Articles of Incorporation for Friends of Ravenna Cowen, dated August 7, 2017: "To preserve and protect the heritage of the Ravenna-Cowen neighborhood as a shared community resource for all, and to support other like-minded neighborhood and not-for-profit groups.”
+Mission Statement as described in the Articles of Incorporation for Friends of Ravenna Cowen: “To preserve and protect the history and natural environment of the Ravenna-Cowen neighborhood as a shared community resource for all, and to support other like-minded neighborhood and not-for-profit groups.”

 John is a Seattle native and has lived in the Ravenna Bryant neighborhood for over 40 years and studied art and architecture at the University of Washington.
 He has contributed to this community on the board of the Happy Medium School (an alternative preschool), coaching baseball for the NE Little League and youth soccer programs and volunteer support for the jazz bands at Eckstein Middle School and Roosevelt High School.
 He is currently the president of the local Ravenna Emergency Preparedness committee.
 He has been a Seattle Art Museum volunteer since 2013 working exclusively for the Gardener Center for Asian Art and Ideas and its Saturday University Lecture Series.
 John’s professional career spans 35 years as a business consultant and project manager in custom architectural residential and commercial construction and 15 years as a real estate broker licensed under Coldwell Banker Bain.
 He participates in a number of trade organizations.

 October 1, 2022, 1:00-2:30 PM at the west entrance to Cowen Park.
 Neighbors and city government officials invited.
 Walking tour of Cowen area with local architect & historian Larry Johnson at 1:30 PM.
 Sponsored by FORC.